Payment-Components/demo-translator-cbpr/README.md

 #### TranslationUnhandledException
 When there is an exception that is not known, like `NullPointerException`, an `TranslationUnhandledException` is thrown the actual exception is attached as the cause.

+#### Translation Error List
+Each Translator class has a `translationErrorList` attribute which contains a list of `TranslationError` objects.
+You can access this list by calling the `getTranslationErrorList()` method of each Translator.
+The `TranslationError` has the below structure:
+- `errorCode`
+  - `errorText` - Mandatory field which contains the error code - e.g. `T0000T`
+  - `errorCategory` Mandatory field that contains the error category - e.g. `TRUNC_N`
+  - `errorDescription` - Mandatory field that contains a more detailed description for the error - e.g. `Field content has been truncated.`
+- `originalFieldPath` - Optional field which contains the path of the original message - e.g. `NtryDtls/TxDtls/Refs/EndToEndId`
+- `targetFieldPath` - Optional fields that contains the path of the translated message - e.g. `Tag61`
+- `originalValue` - Optional field that contains the original value - e.g. `MUELL/FINP/RA12345`
+- `alteredValue` - Optional field that contains the altered value e.g. `MUELL/FINP/RA12+`

 ### Modify the generated message